National Academy of Design: Organization and activities

 The academy is a professional honorary organization, with a school and a museum.

-One cannot apply for membership, which since 1994, after many changes in numbers, is limited to 450 American artists and architects.
+It is not possible to apply for membership, which since 1994, after many changes in numbers, is limited to 450 American artists and architects.
 Instead, members are elected by their peers on the basis of recognized excellence.
 Full members of the National Academy are identified by the post-nominal "NA" (National Academician), associates by "ANA".

 Notable instructors

-Among the teaching staff were numerous artists, including Will Hicok Low, who taught from 1889 to 1892.
+Among the teaching staff were numerous artists including Will Hicok Low, who taught from 1889 to 1892.
 Another was Charles Louis Hinton, whose long tenure started in 1901.
-The famous American poet William Cullen Bryant also gave lectures.
+William Cullen Bryant, a famous American poet, also gave lectures.
 Architect Alexander Jackson Davis taught at the academy.
 Painter Lemuel Wilmarth was the first full-time instructor.
 Silas Dustin was a curator.

 Notable members

-A few members in 1850 (L to R): Henry Kirke Brown, Henry Peters Gray and founding member Asher Brown Durand.
+A few members in 1850 (L to R): Henry Kirke Brown, Henry Peters Gray, and founding member Asher Brown Durand.